Malami reveals what he would engage in after he leaves office as AGF to President Buhari in May | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 This article Click to see Video describes something that took place only a few minutes ago.
 Today, See Video Clip the report was distributed to the public by our publishers.

-According to a news that was published by The Premium Times Newspaper online this morning, it was reported that, Mr Abubakar Malami, SAN, who has spent almost eight years in office, as the Nigeria’s Attorney-General of the Federation, and the Minister of Justice, in a brief interview with a PREMIUM TIMES’ correspondents, has touched some controversial highlights of his tenure, and has also revealed what he would engage in after leaving office as Attorney-General of the Federation at the expiration of President Muhammadu buhari’s administration.
+In a recent interview with The Premium Times, outgoing Attorney-General of the Federation and Minister of Justice, Mr. Abubakar Malami, spoke about his time in office and his plans for the future.

-During the interview, Malami was asked what he would engage in after leaving office as the AGF and while he was responding, he said before he was appointed as AGF, he was a legal practitioner.
+Mr. Malami, who has served in his role for eight years, was asked about what he plans to do after leaving office.
+He responded by mentioning his background as a legal practitioner and that he had multiple addresses in business, political, and private practice before taking on the role of AGF.

-He said, “Fortunately for me, I have always been employed as a private legal practitioner.
+“Fortunately for me, I have always been employed as a private legal practitioner.
 I was into active legal practice.
-So, I have multiple addresses overtime in business, political and private practice before coming on board as AGF.”
+So, I have multiple addresses overtime in business, political, and private practice before coming on board as AGF,” said Malami.

-Further talking, he said, “Therefore, I have never been short of any of these multiple addresses that I could pursue.”
+He went on to say that he has never been without options and will have several avenues to pursue in the future.
+The interview with The Premium Times provided a glimpse into Mr. Malami’s thoughts on his time in office and his plans for the future.